DavidsFam/network-tester/README.md

 grafana can be accessed in a browser at [localhost:3000](http://localhost:3000). default login is `admin`/`admin`; change at your leisure.

-you'll have to set up your prometheus datasource: add data source
+add data source
 ![](.github/add_data_source.png)